pkerpedjiev/emptypipes/_posts/2015-11-29-largest-ski-areas.md

 The chart below shows the five largest ski areas on each continent (except Antarctica).
 Africa only has three entries because those are the only ski areas I found with annotated ski lifts and slopes.
-Everything is calculated according to some reasonable yet arbitrary heuristics (described below) so please take the boundaries and rankings with a grain of salt.
-If you click on a ski area, it will be displayed in the map below.
+Everything is calculated according to <a href='#how-its-made'>some reasonable yet arbitrary heuristics</a> so please take the rankings with a grain of salt.
+If you click on a ski area, it will be displayed in the <a href='#map-area-section'>map below</a>.

 <link rel='stylesheet' href='/css/largest-ski-areas.css'>
 <link rel="stylesheet" href="/css/leaflet.css">